vwxyzjn/cleanrl/docs/cloud/submit-experiments.md

 docker login
 ```

 Then you could build a container using the `--build` flag based on the `Dockerfile` in the current directory.
+Also, `--push` will auto-push to the docker registry.

 ```
 poetry run python -m cleanrl_utils.submit_exp \
     --docker-tag vwxyzjn/cleanrl:latest \
     --command "poetry run python cleanrl/ppo.py --gym-id CartPole-v1 --total-timesteps 100000 --track --capture-video" \
-    --build
+    --build --push
 ```

 To build a multi-arch image using `--archs linux/arm64,linux/amd64`: